Do you want to keep your Rabbit Hutch, Bird Table or Hedgehog House in great condition?

 You may also find combinations of the two - a water-based wood preservative with added wax and acrylic.
 This type of paint will help to preserve the colour while moisturising and protecting the wood.

-The benefits of treating Rabbit Hutches, Birdtables & Kennels
+The benefits of treating Rabbit Hutches, Birdtables & Outdoor Cat Houses

 The better care you take of wooden furniture, the more use you will get out of it.
 Through rain, sun and snow, preservative treatment can give hutches, sheds and tables a strong protective coat and an attractive appearance.